kandrsn99/Personal-Web-Page/README.md

 > nginx -t
 > service nginx reload

 I included a template NGINX configuration file https://github.com/kandrsn99/Personal-Web-Page/blob/main/nginx.conf that you may use, please read through it carefully.
 Remember, the exact file paths matter during the initial set up.
+Typically, anything that came with installation will be in the path /usr/local/etc/nginx.

 You may check your HTML via web hosting service on http://localhost:80/ or the server address on http://address:80/